atishay/eclectic-hugo-theme/README.md

 ## Menus

-* `top` - Top menu shown in the header.
+* `main` - Top menu shown in the header.
 Supports one nested level of submenus.
 Uses the Section name to find the appropriate top level item to highlight.
+* `footer` The footer menu (does not have submenu support).

 ## Template blocks